bit-phile/bit-phile.github.io/content/tech/docker/docker-image-layers.md

 ```

-This shows intemediate image ID, Dockerfile instruction and size.
+This shows the intermediate image ID, Dockerfile instruction, and size.

-> Note: `<missing>` indicates that particular image is built on different machine or using [`builtKit`](https://docs.docker.com/build/buildkit/) docker builder.
+> Note: `<missing>` indicates that a particular image is built on a different machine or using [`builtKit`](https://docs.docker.com/build/buildkit/) docker builder.

 ### Image Layers on Machine
-We can find these image layers on host machine at location `/var/lib/docker`.
-If you are using a virtual machine to run docker daemon, ssh into that machine and access this location.
+We can find these image layers on the host machine at location `/var/lib/docker`.
+If you are using a virtual machine to run a docker daemon, ssh into that machine and access this location.

 Listing the contents of `/var/lib/docker` gives,